 - Consider available facilities along the travel route and at launch site—public restrooms may not be available;

-- If you're organizing an activity, keep track of participant replies to the club’s health questionnaire (which will be sent as an automated reminder email) 2 to 3 days before the trip.
-Confirm that no one participating in the trip has answered “Yes” to any of the questions.
-If they have, they cannot participate in the trip.
-Do not facilitate or take part in a trip if you have any symptoms of a cold, sore throat, fever, flu or COVID-19.
-Please ask all participants to be proactive and disqualify themselves, if in doubt, rather than putting the onus on the trip leader.
+- If you're organizing an activity, keep track of participant replies to the club’s health questionnaire (which will be sent as an automated reminder email) 2 to 3 days before the activity.
+Confirm that each participant is vaccinated.
+Also confirm that no one has answered “Yes” to any of the questions.
+If they have, they cannot participate in the activity.
+Do not facilitate or take part if you have any symptoms of a cold, sore throat, fever, flu or COVID-19.
+Please ask all participants to be proactive and disqualify themselves, if in doubt, rather than putting the onus on the organizer.

 - Print out the questionnaire and contact list in preparation for the day of the event.

-With consideration of these guidelines, leaders and instructors are asked to review the Guidelines for Leaders and Instructors During COVID: Determining if a SKABC activity will follow COVID-19 safety measures.
+In addition to the above, leaders and instructors are asked to review the Guidelines for Leaders and Instructors During COVID.

 Event Day Protocols

-- At the beginning of any SKABC event, the trip leader or instructor must ensure that participants fill out the questionnaire and contact list and confirm that no one answers "yes" to the COVID 19 risk questions.
+- At the beginning of any SKABC event, the trip leader or instructor must ensure that participants fill out the the questionnaire and contact list and confirm that no one answers "yes" to the COVID-19 risk questions.
 They must also confirm that each participant is fully vaccinated.

 - Do not participate if you have any symptoms of a cold, sore throat, fever, flu or COVID-19.

 - No handshakes or hugs at this time please.

-- Don't touch each other's gear and don't help undo each other's kayaks without prior permission (with precautions as below).
+- Don't touch each other's gear or kayaks without prior permission.

-- Be careful when assisting another kayaker with their kayak - unloading, carrying, loading.
+- Be careful if helping someone else with their kayak - unloading, carrying, etc.

-- Use hand sanitizer after helping to carry/load/unload someone's boat.
+- Consider using hand sanitizer after helping to carry/load/unload someone's boat.

 - Remember to stay at least 2 metres apart, including when you stop for lunch.
 On overnight trips please position cooking stations 2 metres apart.